PlanktoScope/PlanktoScope/documentation/docs/software/expert_setup.md

 mv PlanktoScope-beta /home/pi/PlanktoScope
 ```

 This will prepare you to install the most recent beta prerelease of the PlanktoScope software distribution (or, if the most recent release of the PlanktoScope software is a stable release, to install that stable release); if you need to install some other most-recent release such as `stable` or `edge`, you will need to change the names accordingly in the commands above.
-You can also use GitHub to find the URL of a specific tagged version of the PlanktoScope software, and then you can download that and move the extracted directory to `/home/pi/PlanktoScope`.
+You can also use GitHub to find the URL of a specific tagged version of the PlanktoScope software, and then you can download that and move the extracted directory to `/home/pi/PlanktoScope`; the standard PlanktoScope SD card images are generated with specific tagged versions.

 Then you will run one of the two following commands, depending on whether your PlanktoScope hardware has the Adafruit Stepper HAT or the custom PlanktoScope HAT: